ROYS PEAK HIKE NEW ZEALAND – All You Need to Know!

 If you want to hike super epic and varied trails in New Zealand then these are our recommendations:

-Roys peak lookout
+Roys Peak lookout with sunrise

-Getting THE photo at Roys Peak
+Getting THE famous Roys Peak Photo

 The photographer can also climb up the hill a little to get a higher perspective.
-In that case you can see even more of the lake and surrounding mountains.
+In that case, you can see even more of the lake and surrounding mountains.
 It just depends which compositions you choose.

 Play around and have fun!
-But of course give other people also the possibility to get THAT shot!
+But of course, give other people also the possibility to get THAT shot!

 Roys Peak summit